|

 idea.

-version of Cheshire, before places like Warrington, Lancashire, was
+version of Cheshire, before places like Warrington, then in Lancashire, was

 My way of seeing the